By: Wade Frazier

 Third World Traveler - Excellent alternative views

 JFK Assassination Site - This site presents the best work I have seen regarding the backyard photo evidence against Lee Harvey Oswald, and the issue of the Minox camera.
-The alleged murder weapon may well be a vintage weapon.
+Information on the likelihood of Oswald performing his feat of marksmanship.

 Without Sanctuary - A site devoted to the American advertisement of lynchings.